INFLUENCEorg/DIALS/README.md

 git clone git@github.com:miguelsuau/recurrent_policies.git
 sudo singularity build DIALS.sif DIALS.def
 ```
 This will create a singularity container and install all the required packages.
-Alternatively, you can create a virtual environment install the packages listed in DIALS.def.
+Alternatively, you can create a virtual environment install the packages listed in DIALS.def

 ## Running an experiment
-Launch the singularity shelL:
+Launch the singularity shell:
 ```console
 singularity shell --writable-tmpfs DIALS.sif
 ```